GROCERY STORE LAYOUT

 EASY TO NAVIGATE

-To redesign the grocery store layout I placed the most frequently purchased items to be near the front of the store and I divided the products into two categories:
+To redesign the grocery store layout I divided the products into two categories that built

-Finished goods included deli items and prepared meals, items that customers would consume without changing.
+finished goods included prepared items that customers would consume without changing.

 EASY TO DISCOVER